-29. Meetings of Special Committees
+29. Meetings of Delegated (Special) Committees

-The provisions of clauses 27 and 28 apply to meetings of Special Committees of Council except that the agenda will be relevant to the issues which are to be raised at the Special Committee and any reference to Councillors extends to non-Councillor members of a Special Committee under section 86 of the Act and any reference to the Council is to be read as referring to the Special Committee under section 86 of the Act.
+The provisions of clauses 27 and 28 apply to meetings of Delegated, Special and Community Asset Committees of Council except that the agenda will be relevant to the issues which are to be raised at the committee meeting and any reference to Councillors extends to non-Councillor members of these committees established under section 86 of the Local Government Act1989 and under sections 63 to 65 of the Local Government Act 2020.